Felix Zandman

 Felix Zandman (Feliks Zandman; May 7, 1927 – June 4, 2011) was a Polish-born American entrepreneur and founder of Vishay Intertechnology – one of the world's largest manufacturers of electronic components.
-From 1946 to 1949 he studied in France at the University of Nancy physics and engineering.
+From 1946 to 1949 he studied physics and engineering in France at the University of Nancy.
 In parallel, he was enrolled in a Grande école of engineering Ensem (École nationale supérieure d'électricité et de mécanique).
 He received a Ph.D. at the Sorbonne as a physicist on a subject of photoelasticity.
 He was awarded the Edward Longstreth Medal from the Franklin Institute in 1962.

 Childhood

 Felix Zandman was born to a Jewish family in Grodno in the Second Polish Republic (now Belarus) and lived in Kresy until the Nazi-Soviet invasion of Poland.
 Following German Operation Barbarossa, in October 1941, at the age of 14 he arrived at the Grodno Ghetto (liquidated by the Nazis at the end of 1942) with parents, sisters, grandparents and many other relatives.
 He survived the Holocaust thanks to a family of Polish Righteous Jan and Anna Puchalski who hid him and his uncle for 17 months.
 Their main hiding place was a dugout 170 cm long, 150 cm wide and 120 cm tall.

 Felix Zandman shared this hideaway with three other Jewish refugees.
 One of them, his uncle Sender Freydowicz, taught him trigonometry and advanced mathematics in the long hours of darkness.

 The advancing Soviet Army liberated them in July 1944.
 He stayed with other survivors in Poland until he was able to emigrate legally to France in the summer of 1946.